 In recent years, thermal imaging cameras have emerged as one of the most valuable tools to diagnose problems for industrial applications.
 It can detect abnormalities that we cannot see with our naked eyes, thus helping us identify issues that would otherwise be ignored and we will be able to take the necessary action to fix the problems before costly system errors happen.
 Many industries all over the world are currently using thermal imaging cameras for various applications.

 Thermography is often used in the electrical equipment industry for inspection.
 Low voltage inspections include checking breaker panels and wall sockets.
 When electrical components have loose connections, it could cause a resistance to the current that leads to an increase in temperature.
 If this isn’t identified early, it could cause components to fail, which could result in outages and serious work-related injuries.
 Also, the efficiency of an electrical circuit tends to decrease before any failures which means that energy will be used to generate heat, leading to unnecessary losses.
+It is essential to spot the abnormalities in electrical equipment early to prevent these failures from happening and using a thermal camera to regularly check on the temperatures on these electrical circuits would help to prevent that.

 Examples of high voltage inspections include switchyards and switch gears.